phonix2012/Dear_Education_System_of_India/README.md

 # Computer Science

-if you want to get started with computer science first i will recommend to get started with computers and typing skill.
+If you want to get started with computer science first i will recommend to get started with computers and typing skill.
-Yeah typing skill is a kind of big deal. "klavaro" is the software i will be recommeding to you to use for that practice this firt!
+Yeah typing skill is a kind of big deal. "klavaro" is the software i will be recommeding to you to use for that practice this first!

-Now you are ready with Good typing speed then now you can get started with progarmming , algorithms , data sturcture and other IT skills.

-See Computer Science is a big branch with a lot of filed to study with but i will be recommeding you To first go with the theroytical computer science along with some IT Skill tools like learning how to use linux and other skills.

-So, we will be starting with CS50 and Intro to computer science  by MIT OCW. other than that we will be going through IT Skills like OS using and various tools. and then we will go with rest of the things like nanda2 tetris and other stuffs.
-I will be updating the well maintained deatiled plans here now i am really having a mess in working and writting it down here but yeah i will be keeping it simple.

-1)CS50
-2)MIT OCW INTRO TO PROGARMMING  (progarmming languages) include algorithms , data structures and other stuffs.
-3)Nand2tetris (learning hardwares) all kind of hardware including physics and all stuffs how a computer actually works and all.
+Now they are 3 parts of computer science
+1)Theoury part of computer science
+2)Computer Engineering
+3) Application level

+1)
+  a)turing machine
+  b)lamda calculs
+  c)Computer complexicity
+  d)Algorithums
+  e)Analysing algoriums and complexity of them advance algoritums f)information theroury g)Crptography f)paralller progarmming , quantum computers , auromated therouys , Data Streucture , formal methods

+2)
+  a)Secduling
-4)Networking , databse , w
+  b)COmputer architechtures , OS ,Assembly , python progarmming
+  c)Software engineering
+  d)Netwrking , data managnment , graphics card and all
+  e)AI , MACHINE LEARNING , COMPUTER VISIONS , NEUTRAL NETWORKS , IOT , CHATBOTS , BIG DATA .
+HACKING